ButterflyQuant: Ultra-low-bit LLM Quantization through Learnable Orthogonal Butterfly Transforms: Conclusion

 \section{Conclusion}

 ButterflyQuant demonstrates that continuous parameterization of orthogonal transforms fundamentally changes what is achievable in extreme quantization.
 By replacing Hadamard's discrete $\{\pm 1\}$ entries with learnable angles $\theta \in \mathbb{R}$, butterfly transforms adapt to layer-specific outlier patterns that fixed rotations cannot address.
-This simple but powerful insight enables practical 2-bit quantization with 2.4× lower perplexity than state-of-the-art methods while retaining 88\% of FP16 accuracy on average.
+This simple but powerful insight enables practical 2-bit quantization that consistently outperforms existing rotation-based methods.
 Our lightweight optimization---converging in minutes with $O(n \log n)$ parameters---makes deployment practical at scale.
+Moreover, since the learned butterfly transform preserves the same computational graph as the fast Hadamard transform, deployment can leverage existing optimized CUDA kernels with only minor modifications to accommodate pre-computed twiddle factors.
 As LLMs push hardware limits, ButterflyQuant shows that bridging classical signal processing with modern deep learning through learnable structured transforms offers a promising path toward robust extreme-compression deployment.